 Here are the primary sections of a business plan:

 - Mission statement: The mission statement of your business plan should include what you will do to solve your client’s problems or address their pain points based on your guiding business principles.
-Read our article on how to write a mission statement for more guidance.

 - Company summary: The company summary of your business plan should include your physical address, hours of operation, and who the primary staff members are—including the owner.
 The company summary also includes the current yearly cost of operation.